-Career opportunities such as employment, sponsored degrees and apprenticeships are advertised to students and parents in a variety of formats.
+Career opportunities such as employment, sponsored degrees and apprenticeships are advertised to students and parents/carers in a variety of formats.

-- 1. Use of careers bulletin, Teams and social media to promote jobs, apprenticeships, sponsored degrees and career events.
-Both the careers bulletin and Teams resources are advertised to parents through the parental newsletter and at the parents HE Evening. - 2.
-Links to the National Careers website, how2become.com, icould.com, apprenticeships.org.uk and Unifrog careers tool are all available through the Careers Department Teams page and College website. - 3.
-The weekly college bulletin advertises part time job opportunities as well as employment, sponsored degrees and apprenticeships available to students on a weekly basis, when they become available. - 4.
-Organisations offering sponsored degree programmes such as CGI, KPMG and Allianz have given talks to students to advertise the various opportunities. - 5.
+- Use of online Padlet careers bulletin board; posts on the Student Careers Team and posts on social media to promote jobs, apprenticeships, sponsored degrees and career events.
+The careers bulletin board and key information regarding opportunities and important dates, are advertised to parents/carers through the College email communication, the College website, and at the parents/carers HE Evening. - 2.
+Links to national careers services and websites as well as the Unifrog careers tool are all available through the Careers Bulletin Board which can be accessed via the student intranet, teams and the College website. - 3.
+The online college bulletin board is updated at least weekly and advertises part-time job opportunities as well as employment, sponsored degrees and apprenticeships.

+- 4. Organisations offering sponsored degree programmes such as CGI, KPMG and Allianz have given talks to students to advertise the various opportunities. - 5.
 Organisations offering higher apprenticeships, such as IBM, have been invited in to talk to students and advertise the opportunities. - 6.
 Careers Advisers regularly update their local labour market intelligence and use this to advise students. - 7.
 External speakers from careers organisations are invited to progression events and speak specifically about alternatives to university, including apprenticeships, employment, sponsored degrees and online learning.